wandahangFY/YOLOv11-RGBT/README.md

 ![YOLOv11-RGBT-RGBT:](PaperImages/YOLOv11-RGBT.jpg)

 ## News:
+- 2025-11-22 New addition: 1.
+TIFF image support (for all modes)  2.
+16-bit multi-spectral target detection dataset with any number of channels
 - 2025-10-14 Model weights & Dataset (OneDrive): [one drive](https://1drv.ms/f/c/384d71bb2abb0199/Eh78MfQQYMNGi1owiw4yqywBHMVzltmccCuPRfkOriALgg?e=wDKPPx)
 - 2025-09-17 Added the "pairs_rgb_ir" parameter.
 By adding the "pairs_rgb_ir" parameter, you can customize the names for visible light and infrared.
 The principle is to replace character 1 with character 2.
 By default, pairs_rgb_ir = ['visible', 'infrared']
 - 2025-07-10 New additions: Download link for model weight files and datasets: [google drive](https://drive.google.com/drive/folders/14T2OaLAiMxlx8WJVyJ2x5DLI8RNI0R8m?usp=drive_link)